cjohansen/replicant-docs/content/sortable-table.md

 :page/uri /tutorials/sortable-table/
-:page/title Building a sortable table with Replicant :page/body
+:page/title A sortable table alias
+:page/kind :page.kind/tutorial
+:page/order 90
+:page/body

 In this tutorial, we will build a sortable table, and eventually extract a